jnestmann/CSC178_Final_Project/README.md

  <li>Jeronimo Nopal</li>
 </ul>

-**Assignment**: In a team of 2-3 students create a working game using the Pygame module.
-The game should have three distinct screens (start, game play, and credits).
+**Assignment**: In a team of 2-3 students create a working game using Pygame.
 [Click here](https://github.com/jnestmann/CSC178_Final_Project/blob/master/CSC178%20HW%205.pdf) for complete assignment pdf.

 **Description** The goal of the game is to rescue as many penguins as possible from the Abominable Snowman.